software-mansion/react-native-screens/native-stack/README.md

 To measure header's height, you can use `useHeaderHeight` hook.
 Please note the value, returned by this hook may differ, depending on which version you use:
-- As of [version `3.2X.X`](https://github.com/software-mansion/react-native-screens/releases/tag/3.2X.X), header height is being calculated dynamically.
-This means that every action that changed the header height will have an impact to the value, returned by this hook.
+- As of [version `3.23.0`](https://github.com/software-mansion/react-native-screens/releases/tag/3.23.0), header height is being calculated dynamically.
+This means every action that changed the header height will have an impact to the value, returned by this hook.
+If you would like to use previous behavior, set parameter `dynamic` of the hook to `false`.
-- For versions [`3.22.0`](https://github.com/software-mansion/react-native-screens/releases/tag/3.22.0) or below, the default value of header height (status bar height, calculated by `react-native-safe-area-context` + navigation bar height (`56` for android, `64` for iOS)) is being returned.
+- For versions [`3.22.0`](https://github.com/software-mansion/react-native-screens/releases/tag/3.22.0) or below, the default value of header height (status bar height, calculated by `react-native-safe-area-context` + hardcoded navigation bar height of view) is being returned.

 ```tsx
 import {useHeaderHeight} from 'react-native-screens/native-stack';